McClure Mountain Digital TV Information

 Our transmitters on McClure Mountain are in the VHF range (no UHF), which is common to most existing antennas.

-If you have a line-of-sight view to the transmitter site:
+If you are within a few miles AND have a line-of-sight view to the transmitter site:

-If you're in a farther out or if McClure is obscured by a lot of trees:
+If you're farther out or if McClure is obscured by a lot of trees:

 If you try a different antenna, make sure it is "directional" (as opposed to "omnidirectional").